sercrod/sercrod/docs/guide/2-directives.en.md

 # Directives Overview
 _Last updated: 2025-10-22_

-> This chapter introduces Nablla’s directive system and explains how HTML attributes control logic and data flow.
+> This chapter introduces Sercrod’s directive system and explains how HTML attributes control logic and data flow.

 ## 1) What Are Directives
-Directives are Nablla’s attribute-based mini-commands.
+Directives are Sercrod’s attribute-based mini-commands.
 They extend plain HTML with logic such as loops and conditions ? while remaining valid HTML.
 Every directive starts with an asterisk (`*`) and acts on its host element (some affect its children as noted).